Practice Tao Daily

 Self Improvement Advice on Effectiveness

-Practice tao daily, and you will experience the amazing power in you yet to be tapped.
+Practice Tao daily, and you will experience amazing power within that you are yet to realize and tap.

-What you are good at, and what you are not!
-In other words, you must know 'the way' you truly are.
+In other words, be aware of 'the way' you truly are.

 Then, use the same honesty to understand the world around you.